CityofToronto/vz_challenge/health/disability_centres/README.md

 # Disability Centres

 ## Description
-This list provides the location of all the disability centres in Toronto along with their coordinates, and is available in comma seperated values (CSV) format.
-The dataset was sourced from the City of Toronto's Transportation Services Division and is current as of 2017.
+The City of Toronto's Transportation Services Division provides [this dataset](csv/disability_centres.csv) `disability_centres.csv` that lists all of the disability centres in Toronto and their geographic information.
+The data is current as of 2017.

+**Format:** Comma Seperated Values (CSV)

 ## Relevance to the Vision Zero Challenge
-This dataset shows where services for persons with disabilities or those with limited mobility are located.
-These populations are often at higher risk of serious collisions with motorized vehicles.
-This dataset provides locations at which these populations may be located or are likely to visit.
+Disability centres host services for persons with disabilities or those with limited mobility.
+These persons are often at higher risk of vehicular incidents as pedestrians or of an older demographic.
+Pedestrians and older adults are two of the six emphasis areas defined under the City of Toronto's Vision Zero Road Safety Plan, and are the focus of a number of existing and planned safety measures.

 ## Data Dictionary